 Candidates for Part IB offer six papers: Papers 1, 2 and 3 plus three others from Papers 4 to 15.

-Candidates may replace one of Papers 1-3 with an optional paper (Papers 4-15), subject to approval by the Director of Undergraduate Studies.
+Candidates may replace one of Papers 1-3 with an optional paper (Papers 4-15), subject to approval by their Director of Studies.